-Concurrency vs Parallelism Guide: Handling Many Tasks Is Not the Same as Running Them at the Same Time
+Concurrency vs Parallelism Guide: Handling Many Tasks Is Not the Same as Running Them at Once

 Dev

-Concurrency vs Parallelism Guide: Handling Many Tasks Is Not the Same as Running Them at the Same Time
+Concurrency vs Parallelism Guide: Handling Many Tasks Is Not the Same as Running Them at Once

-Once people study synchronous versus asynchronous execution and blocking versus non-blocking behavior, concurrency and parallelism usually show up next.
-The problem is that the words sound close enough that many people use them as if they were interchangeable.
+Once people study synchronous versus asynchronous execution and blocking versus non-blocking behavior, concurrency and parallelism usually appear next.
+The problem is that both terms sound like “many things happening together,” so beginners often use them as if they mean the same thing.

-They are not.
-Both involve dealing with more than one task, but concurrency is closer to structuring multiple tasks so their progress overlaps, while parallelism is about multiple tasks truly running at the same moment.
+They do not.
+Both involve dealing with more than one task, but concurrency is closer to structuring tasks so their progress overlaps, while parallelism is about multiple tasks truly executing at the same moment.

 • what concurrency and parallelism each mean